 Seven great garden centres to visit in Oxfordshire

-More than just a garden centre for including indoor and outdoor plants, seeds, bulbs and gardening supplies, there is something for everyone at Yarnton Home & Garden, including clothing, pets, speciality foods, plus gifts and a restaurant.
+More than just a garden centre for indoor and outdoor plants, seeds, bulbs and gardening supplies, there is something for everyone at Yarnton Home & Garden, including clothing, pets, speciality foods, gifts and a restaurant.

-The centre has a fully stocked outdoor and indoor plants area with an expert team on hand to help you create the perfect patch.
+The centre has a fully stocked outdoor and indoor plant area with an expert team on hand to help you create the perfect patch.
 There’s also a garden shop stocked full to the brim of products that will support your gardening efforts, from watering & feeding to digging and clearing.